sergial273/TFG-MLPexplicacions-GUI/README.md

 ### Executing program

-* To use the project execute the main.py file in the src folder.
+* To use the project, execute the main.py file in the src folder.

 ## Author